2.45pm – 4.15pm BST, 18 September 2025 ‐ 1 hour 30 mins

 Ricci Plastow is a consultant in hip and knee surgery at University College London Hospital.
 He studied medicine in Manchester and finished Orthopaedic training in 2019.
 He completed a fellowship in Vancouver before returning to London for fellowship in arthroplasty and robotic surgery at UCLH.
 He is a member of the RCS Trainee RADAR group and MSK Robotic Assisted Surgery (RAS) Working Group.
 He is the trainee lead for the MSK RAS group and is driving future training opportunities in robotic and digital surgery.

-Consultant Orthopaedic Surgeon, Chesterfield Royal Hospital and the Sheffield Children’s Hospital
+Consultant Orthopaedic Surgeon, Chesterfield Royal Hospital & Sheffield Children’s Hospital.
+Honorary Senior Lecturer, University of Sheffield

-He has published his work, written chapters and given invited lectures on training issues and knee surgery both nationally and internationally.
-He has co-edited ‘Examination Techniques in Orthopaedics’ which is a best-selling orthopaedic text and is recently published in Chinese.
-He is the founder in 2007 of the largest clinical examination course worldwide: The Chesterfield and Sheffield FRCS Clinical course.
+He has published more than 70 scientific papers and chapters and given numerous invited lectures on training issues and knee surgery both nationally and internationally.
+He has edited ‘Examination Techniques in Orthopaedics’ (Cambridge University Press) which is a best-selling orthopaedic text in its 3rd edition and was recently published in Chinese.
+He is co-editing two further textbooks, ‘Postgraduate Orthopaedic Clinics’ (CRC Press), due to be released in 2025 and ‘Child and Adolescent Knee Surgery’ (Springer) which is in progress.

-He serves as a senior examiner for the Intercollegiate Board in the FRCS(Tr&Orth) examinations.
-In 2017 he was elected to the panel of international examiners (FRCS International).
-Mr Ali also serves on the board of examiners in other countries with the view that this would help advance the standard of orthopaedic training worldwide.
+He serves as a senior examiner and assessor for the FRCS(Tr&Orth) examination.
+He is Chair of Section 1 exam of all ten surgical specialities and sits on the JCIE and T&O Boards.
+He is also Chair of the International FRCS exam and serves on the board of examiners in multiple developing world countries with the view that this would help advance the standard of orthopaedic training and care in those countries.

 Consultant Orthopaedic Knee Surgeon, Leeds Teaching Hospitals NHS Trust